top of page

 A message from Professor Cori Bargmann , Neurobiologist and Kavli Prize winner

-“Hello to the students at Tormead School in Guildford.
 I found my love of science in the laboratory at the age of 14, and I just wonder what took me so long.
 Biology is everywhere you look, wonderful, strange, and inspiring.
 Sometimes people think that understanding will take away the world’s magic, but it’s the opposite — the more you know, the more you appreciate the clever and beautiful workings of life.
-Warm wishes to all of you in your journey of discovery in science."
+I want to extend my warm wishes to all of you in your journey of discovery in science."

 bottom of page